 Medical tourism in Asia

-From discreet nips and tucks to major surgery, medical tourism spans a wide range of treatments.
-Combine a holiday with an executive check-up, or surgery, in Thailand or India.
+Combine a holiday with an executive check-up, or surgery, in Thailand, Singapore, or India.
 It won’t break the bank.
-A guide to medical tourism in Asia.
+And doctors are good.
+Our guide.

 Several hospitals in Asia have carved such outstanding reputations for themselves that medical tourism has become a major money-spinner.
 In countries such as Singapore and Thailand, government agencies have been set up to help market their expertise globally.
 Special medical travel agencies have sprung up around the world, and top Asian hospitals routinely have special “international” desks and services to assist overseas patients with everything from doctors’ appointments to accommodation.